yoniblum/ENG4000-Team-A-F/docs/product-vision.md

 # Product Vision

-### Main idea: A process to maintain blood oxygenation levels in a patient while in transport.
+### Main idea: A device to maintain healthy blood oxygenation levels in a patient while in transport.

 ### Purpose for Creating the Product
 * ***How the project/product aligns with the team's purpose, interests, capabilities?***